-The Amputation Lawyers at HURT911® got a $1.2M settlement for a nearly amputated and re-attached finger which shows that just about any amputation is worth a lot of money.
-But not all amputations are worth the same amount of money for settlement in a personal injury case.
+The Amputation Lawyers in New York at HURT911® got a $1.2M settlement in a lawsuit for a nearly amputated and re-attached finger, which shows that just about any amputation is worth a lot of money.

 - An amputated finger is worth less than an amputated leg.

 - An amputated thumb is worth more than an amputated pinky finger.

 - An amputated finger on your dominant hand is worth more than on your non-dominant hand, and

 - An amputated thumb is worth more for someone who needs the thumb for work or even a serious hobby than for someone who doesn’t.

 Why is an Amputation Settlement Worth More Than Other Injuries?

 The amount of money you need if you have an amputation is substantially more than other types of injury.

 Not only are medical and rehabilitation costs higher, but there are many more future costs because of amputation.
 Other costs besides medical treatment and drugs include future vocational rehabilitation or training for another job and assistance to perform daily chores.

 Besides normal pain and suffering, there is phantom pain, residual limb pain, the potential for injury to other parts of your body in the future, loss of enjoyment of the quality of life, psychological injury, and more (see below).